atomisthq/docs/docs/user/uhura.md

 #### How does this work inside Kubernetes?

-Picture your kubernetes cluster with at least four namespaces inside.
+Picture your Kubernetes cluster with at least four namespaces inside.
 One of these holds your production deployments.
 We usually call this one
 `production`, but any namespace will do.
 It doesn't have to exist yet.
 A second namespace holds testing deployments; we usually call this one `testing`.
 A third namespace is created for you to hold the `k8s-sdm` utility.
 This is the `sdm` namespace, and you can deploy your custom SDMs here too.
 Finally, there is the `k8vent` namespace, created to hold the `k8vent` utility, which sends Kubernetes events to Atomist.

 Both `k8s-sdm` and `k8vent` make calls the Kubernetes API within the cluster.